How Horses Sleep

 Horses may sleep in a way that is very interesting!
 And scientifically very important!
 And peculiarly!
-There seems the possibility that they might sleep separately for the two halves of their brains!
+There seems the possibility that they might be able to sleep separately for the two halves of their brains!

 It has long been recognized that the two eyes of a horse seem to behave and react independently of each other.
 Where we humans have both our eyes facing the same direction, a horse's eyes have most of the head between them, and therefore they see scenes that are very different from each other.
 That almost certainly means that a horse cannot sense "distance" as we do, (except for a very small angle directly in front of its head where both eyes can see the same object) because their brains are not able to use the parallax effect of bi-focal vision, of two eyes seeing the same scene from slightly different angles and therefore being able to figure out the distance of some object.
 But that is a different subject!